-Cut strips of fabric to face this slash, approximately 2 inches wide and 1 inch longer than the marking.
-Pin and baste facing strip along slash marking, right sides together.
+Cut rectangle of fabric to face this slash, approximately 2 inches wide and 1 inch longer than the marking.
+Pin or baste facing strip along slash marking, right sides together.
 Stitch, beginning at edge 4mm (1/8) inch from slash marking and taper to the point.
 Take one extra stitch across point and stitch down other side.

-Not cut the line carefully to stitching at the point.
+Now cut the line very carefully to stitching at the point.

 This method avoids weak corners and fraying stitches and all your garments look smart and professional.

 Showing underarm and bodice side seam sewn, and the facings sewn and turned under the slit that is marked on the pattern.